raspberri05/chairSense/README.md

 # Wheelchair Object Detection

 ## Introduction
 For wheelchair users, especially power wheelchair users, it can be hard to see what's behind the chair, especially when backing up or turning, and since a power wheelchair can weigh upwards of 350 lbs, getting run over by a power wheelchair is very painful.
-The aim of this project is to solve that problem by creating a low-cost device that can detect obstacles and warn the wheelchair user so they don't hit objects or people.
+The aim of this project is to solve that problem by creating a low-cost device that can detect obstacles and warn the wheelchair user so they don't hit objects or people, similar to how a car has object detection when backing up.

 ## Materials